-- There is no refund for full time students for dropping 1.0 or 1.5 courses so you will need to consider the additional cost of taking courses in the summer.
+- There is no refund for full time students for dropping 1.0 courses so you will need to consider the additional cost of taking courses in the summer.

-- Check to see if your OSAP funding will be affected?
-If you do not maintain a minimum course load of 60% (3 full-course equivalents per term), there are serious implications to your loan assessment.
+- Check to see if your OSAP funding will be affected.
+For full-time OSAP recipients, if you do not maintain a minimum course load of 60% (3 full-course equivalents per term), there are serious implications to your loan assessment.

 - Is the course required for admission or progression for your desired program in second year?
 If it is required, will it be offered in the summer?

-- Potential candidates for scholarships and students registered in the Scholar’s Electives program must take a full 5.0 course load to qualify.
-The requirement of 5.0 courses cannot include a summer course.
+- Potential candidates for continuing entrance scholarship renewal must take a full 5.0 course load in the fall/winter session to qualify.
+The requirement of 5.0 courses cannot include a spring/summer course.